Cats and Fireworks: Preventing Feline Fireworks During Fireworks

 Working With My Own Cat

-My own cat, Zoloft, generally isn’t thrilled about fireworks.
-He isn’t as bad as some cats I’ve worked with, but if they’re nearby he will hide pretty quickly.
-I want to share a story of two very different evenings that occurred over the two nights prior to me writing this post as it gives a great example of how one can go about calming their cat down.
+My own cat, Zoloft, isn’t thrilled about fireworks.
+If they’re nearby, he will hide pretty quickly.
+I want to share a story of two very different evenings that occurred over the two nights prior to me writing this post as it has some great suggestions for calming your own cat sprinkled throughout.

 Night One

 Unfortunately for both me and my sweet, sweet Zoloft, this weekend is July 4th.
 It didn’t take long after opening the windows and the sun taking its nightly rest for the booms to begin.
-Z get spooked by fireworks depending on how close by they are so as soon as the boom boom booms started happening, he went from relaxing peacefully on the floor after an exhausting day of being cute to being on edge and in full alert mode.
+Z got spooked as soon as the boom boom booms started happening.
+He went from relaxing peacefully on the floor after an exhausting day of being cute to on edge and in full alert mode.

-He quickly retreated to the inner hallway where he likes to hide during thunderstorms.
+Zoloft quickly retreated to the inner hallway where he likes to hide during thunderstorms.
 As the fireworks eventually faded, he was eventually able to move about the apartment more freely.
 He definitely was more nervous and reactive than usual.
-As the occasional single loud pop would go off (WHO SETS OFF JUST ONE FIREWORK?!?!
-No one finds a single firework cool), he would be on full alert once again.
+As the occasional single loud pop would go off (I’ll never understand why people set off a single firework…), he was on full alert once again.

 Night Two